Alessio2704/monte-carlo-simulator/README.md

 <summary>Ambitious, long-term ideas for a next-generation modeling tool.</summary>

 - [ ] **VS Code Extension:**
-  - [ ] Develop an extension for Visual Studio Code providing syntax highlighting for `.vs` files.
-  - [ ] Implement real-time error checking (linting) and autocompletion for ValuaScript functions.
+  - [ ] Develop an extension for Visual Studio Code providing syntax highlighting, real-time error checking (linting), and autocompletion.
 - [ ] **Data Visualization:**
-  - [ ] Add a feature to automatically generate and display a histogram of the final output distribution after a simulation run.
+  - [ ] Add a feature to automatically generate and display a histogram of the final output distribution.

 </details>